ogusarenko/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 You can also configure a kubelet with custom profiles.
 Such profiles offer greater control of the `KubeletConfiguration` and can be targeted to specific hosts.

+## kubelet root directory

+The kubelet root directory is a filesystem path that kubelet uses to store its data and to manage kubelet files, such as volume mounts.

+As with MKE 3, MKE 4k follows the upstream Kubernetes default for the kubelet root directory.
+It offers configuration around that default, though, to provide the option of using a different location.
+Be aware, though, of the attendant risks that come with setting a non-default location.
+For example, Kubernetes uses the device plugins Unix socket under host path `/var/lib/kubelet/device`, which is a fixed location that does not vary, even when the kubelet root directory is configured to a non-default location.

+{{< callout type="important" >}}

+For a managed CNI, if you are using an exact yaml specification, it is imperative that you specify the kubelet root directory location.
+Various other components may also require specification of the kubelet root directory location in their configuration, as well.

+{{< /callout >}}

 ## kubelet custom profiles